scala/scala3/docs/docs/reference/witnesses/witness-params.md

 title: "Witness Parameters and Arguments"
 ---

-Witness parameters is a new syntax to define implicit parameters.
-Unlike traditional implicit parameters, witness parameters come with specific syntax for applications, which mirrors the parameter syntax.
+Witness parameters represent a new syntax for defining implicit parameters.
+Unlike traditional implicit parameters, witness parameters come with a matching syntax for applications that mirrors the parameter syntax.

 A witness parameter list starts with a dot ‘.’ and is followed by a normal parameter list.
 Analogously, a witness argument list also starts with a ‘.’ and is followed by a normal argument list.
 Example:
 ```scala